"I'm overwhelmed. I've been researching solutions to my credit problems but I don't know who to trust."

 The Dollar Stretcher has been my go-to source for money-saving tips and strategies for more than 10 years.
 You'll find a wealth of information to help you save money and live better on less.

 If you are being harassed by debt collectors, you'll want to check out my ebook Debt Collection Answers: How to Use Debt Collection Laws to Protect Your Rights.
-You can read the first chapter online for free!
+It's now free!

 My then-elementary school age daughter changed her tune about spending and saving virtually overnight with the help of Sammy the Rabbit at www.ItsAHabit.com.
 She and her friends loved the CDs and books.

 I am proud to serve as a credit coach for members of the Garrett Planning Network.

 These fee-only financial planners can help you with a variety of financial planning services, from creating a retirement saving strategy to getting your budget on track.
 Their advice is independent and unbiased, and I know from the time I have spent with many of them, they really care!